zk4x/zyx/README.md

    for parallel computing, but some functions, notably matmul aren't currently optimized.

 3. Graph of neural network is defined dynamically by user, but is statically compiled into the type system.
-Thus there is virtually zero overhead from using dynamic graphs. backward() is just a function call that call all the operations in reverse without creation of the graph at runtime.
+Thus there is virtually zero overhead using dynamic graphs. backward() is just a function call that calls all the operations in reverse without creation of the graph at runtime.

 ## Example of usage